Our Newsletter includes tips & valuable info to keep your teeth & gums healthy.

 Surgical options include something called a gingivectomy, which involves removing gum that extends more than necessary, which would otherwise provide a space for bacteria to grow.
 Other ways can be cutting out part of the gum to access the root to remove calculus and plaque before securing it back into place.

-Click here to book an appointment with a dentist in Calgary.
+Book an appointment today with a dentist in Calgary.